Turlock High School: Overcrowding

 Throughout the 1980s and 1990s, the rapid increase in student enrollment necessitated the placement of more than two dozen portable classrooms labeled the R and PE buildings, with the R section being placed between the Agriculture Building and the baseball field and the PE section placed in a row along the east side of the student parking lot.
 By the late 1990s, THS was the second largest high school in northern California.
-To ease the burden of overcrowding, a community bond was passed in 1998 to construct a second comprehensive campus, John H. Pitman High School, which opened in August 10, 2002.
+To ease the burden of overcrowding, a community bond was passed in 1998 to construct a second comprehensive campus, John H. Pitman High School, which opened on August 10, 2002.